 All California trial court executive officers must complete these minimum education requirements.
 All executive officers should participate in more education than is required, related to each individual's responsibilities and in accordance with the education recommendations set forth in rule 10.479.

 (Subd (a) amended effective January 1, 2008.)

 (b) Content-based requirement

-(1)Each new executive officer must complete the Presiding Judges Orientation and Court Management Program provided by the Administrative Office of the Courts' Education Division/Center for Judicial Education and Research (CJER) within one year of becoming an executive officer and should participate in additional education during the first year.
+(1)Each new executive officer must complete the Presiding Judges Orientation and Court Management Program provided by the Judicial Council's Center for Judiciary Education and Research (CJER) within one year of becoming an executive officer and should participate in additional education during the first year.